gbdev/pandocs/src/About.md

 # Foreword

 This document, started in early 1995, is considered the single most comprehensive technical reference to Game Boy available to the public.

-You are reading a new version of it, mantained in the Markdown format and enjoying renewed [community](https://gbdev.io) attention, correcting and updating it with recent findings.
+You are reading a new version of it, maintained in the Markdown format and enjoying renewed [community](https://gbdev.io) attention, correcting and updating it with recent findings.
 To learn more about the legacy and the mission of this initiative, check [History](./History.md).

 ::: tip SCOPE